ningpj/myVoronMods/v0.2 Dragon Burner Orbiter 2.0 Umbilical Toolheat Mount/README.md

 ## Description

-Remixed of the VoronDesign v0.2r1 umbilical toolhead mount for Orbiter 2.0 and Dragon Burner hotend.
-The mount is offset slightly from stock and screws to standoffs on Orbiter motor mount.
+Remix of the VoronDesign v0.2r1 umbilical toolhead mount for Orbiter 2.0 and Dragon Burner hotend.
+The mount is offset slightly from stock and screws to the back of the x-carriage and standoffs attached to the Orbiter motor mount m3's.
-Umbilical board and cable tie points relocated to suit offset layout and v0.2r1 x-carriage and Orbiter mounts.
+Umbilical board and cable tie points relocated given offset layout and v0.2r1 x-carriage and Orbiter mounts.

 Umbilical board mounts using m3 self tapper on one side and through hole m3 to threaded standoff on other side.